 To meet the California Healthy Youth Act, comprehensive sexual health education and human immunodeficiency virus (HIV) prevention education will be taught to ninth grade students in CP or AP Human Geography.

+Students are not required to attend sex education or family life classes.
 All instructional materials are available for review at your student's main office upon request.
+(Ed.
+Code, Sections 51937, 51938 and 51939).
 Parents may choose to exclude their students from participation in certain sections of instruction, guest speakers, and adjacent assessments or surveys.
 (Ed Code 51937, 51938, 51939)